ocean eco watch

 Goals and challenges

-• Define stakeholder’s needs and exploring features to add to the roadmap
+• Define stakeholder’s needs to redefine existing interactions and new features to add to the roadmap

 • Gain more interest from investors through making an interactive prototype that communicates the company’s vision and their technology’s potential